speedata/xts-doc/docs/manual/outputtingobjects.md

 ## Text block
 This is a rectangular text area that is not wrapped over multiple pages.
 Text blocks are ideal for page numbers, short descriptions, column titles and all other units where page breaks are not desired.

 A block of text can contain one or more paragraphs.
-Both the text block itself and paragraphs can contain information about the font, colors and text formats used.
-If these are declared in the paragraphs, they take precedence over those specified in the text block.

 FIXME!!